 - Luminance Skincare Delicate Facial Cleanser: This one is a soap-based cleaner.
 It reminds me a lot of my homemade basic face wash recipe.
 I love Luminance Skincare, and their products have all worked very well on my skin.

 - Evanhealy Blue Lavender Cleansing Milk: I just recently purchased this product after looking for a cleanser at Whole Foods.
 I have tried a number of cleansers from retail stores, and just haven’t found anything I love.
 This product is different.
 It reminds me a lot of the True Botanicals Cleanser (a creamy consistency and gentle feel on the skin).
-This is what I’m currently using.
+This is what I’m currently using and absolutely loving!

 Cleansers don’t fully remove makeup, so if I’m wearing full-coverage makeup I use a makeup remover before cleaning.
 I go between two makeup removers: 100% oil (usually olive oil) or these makeup remover pads.